 Scientists, however, have cloned some of the more resistant elms, creating the so-called Liberty elms and Princeton elms.

 So, a few elms still grow in Willimantic.
-Our friend Faith Kenton pointed out a large, beautiful elm on lower Main Street in Willimantic.
+Local activist Faith Kenton pointed out a large, beautiful elm on lower Main Street in Willimantic.

 Looking for pictures, Fran Funk, the Willimantic Chronicle’s longtime photographer, met us at the Mill Museum.
 We joined her on an elm walkabout.
 Eagle-eyed, she spotted what had to be the parent of the young elm Stephanie had found next to the Museum, a towering, graceful tree behind a home on Union Street.

-We are overjoyed to discover that some elms have survived the great die-off, that nature is stronger and more resilient than we thought, and that an American elm grows in Willimantic.
+We are overjoyed to discover that some elms have survived the great die-off, that nature is stronger and more resilient than we thought, and that American elms still grow in Willimantic.

 In 2017 the Willimantic Garden Club launched the 325 Trees Project.
 The Club raised money and purchased more than a score of hardy, young, disease-resistant elms, cloned from a single survivor.
 They planted them along the city’s streets.
 One now grows tall and strong outside the Mill Museum, at the corner of Union and Main streets.
 The young tree Stephanie had found, alas, did not survive.
 But the newcomers are healthy.
 With luck, elms have come back to Connecticut to stay.